microsoft/code-with-engineering-playbook/observability/readme.md

 ## Recommended Practices

 1. Ensure health of the services are **monitored** and provide insights into system's performance and behavior.
-2. <b>Faults, crashes and failures</b> are logged as discrete events.
+2. **Faults, crashes, and failures** are logged as discrete events.
 This helps engineers identify problem area(s) during failures.
-3. Logging configuration (eg: verbose) can be controlled without code changes.
+3. Ensure logging configuration (eg: setting logging to "verbose") can be controlled without code changes.
-4. Ensure that <b>metrics</b> around latency, duration are collected and are aggregatable.
+4. Ensure that **metrics** around latency and duration are collected and can be aggregated.
 5. Include unique identifier for all logs to tie down aggregated data from various systems and provide a holistic view.
 6. Don't attempt to monitor everything.
 If the data is not actionable, it is useless and becomes noise.
 7. As a general rule, do not log any customer sensitive and Personal Identifiable Information (PII).
 Ensure GDPR compliance is followed regarding PII.